MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementComplianceManagementPartner.md

   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-    - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType
+    - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.

 MACOSENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment1[]>: User groups which enroll Mac devices through partner.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-    - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType
+    - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.

 WINDOWSENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment1[]>: User groups which enroll Windows devices through partner.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-    - `[DeviceAndAppManagementAssignmentFilterType <String>]`: deviceAndAppManagementAssignmentFilterType
+    - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.

 ## RELATED LINKS